tanadolmam/MapHistPlot/README.md

 ```
 * `filePath:string` - location of raw CSV file

-Import .csv file from `filePath` to CSVImport table
+Import .csv file from `filePath` to CSVImport table.

 ```
 p3CreateTemp()
 ```
 Create table name "temp" in "test2" database to store data after cleaning.
-The primary keys are `lat` and `lon`
+The primary keys are `lat` and `lon`.

 ```
 getTotalRows()
 ```
-Return total count of a table "CSVImport" in database "test2"
+Return total count of a table "CSVImport" in database "test2".

 ```